Pomax/BezierInfo-2/docs/chapters/preface/content.en-GB.md

 ## How complicated is the maths going to be?

 Most of the mathematics in this Primer are early high school maths.
 If you understand basic arithmetic, and you know how to read English, you should be able to get by just fine.
 There will at times be *far* more complicated maths, but if you don't feel like digesting them, you can safely skip over them by either skipping over the "detail boxes" in section or by just jumping to the end of a section with maths that looks too involving.
 The end of sections typically simply list the conclusions so you can just work with those values directly.

+## What language is all this example code in?

+There are way too many programming languages to favour one of all others, soo all the example code in this Primer uses a form of pseudo-code that uses a syntax that's close enough to, but not actually, modern scripting languages like JS, Python, etc. That means you won't be able to copy-paste any of it without giving it any thought, but that's intentional: if you're reading this primer, presumably you want to _learn_, and you don't learn by copy-pasting.
+You learn by doing things yourself, _making mistakes_, and then fixing those mistakes.
+Now, of course, I didn't intentionally add errors in the example code just to trick you into making mistakes (that would be horrible!) but I _did_ intentionally keep the code from favouring one programming language over another.
+Don't worry though, if you know even a single procedural programming language, you should be able to read the examples without any difficulties.

 ## Questions, comments: